 Literature and Study MaterialThe main textbooks for the course are:

-Apart from the above textbooks you can download the course's lecture notes here (updated/new versions; the zip file is updated whenever there is a new version).
+Apart from the above textbooks you can download the course's and labs lecture notes (ppt, pdf) from the following git hub repo: github.com/zarras/myy803-slides.

 - Software Engineering - Theory & Practice, S. L. Pfleeger, ISBN 978-960-461-477-6

 - Software Engineering, I. Sommerville, ISBN 978-960-461-220-8

 Some examples/tutorials showing the basic structure of popular GoF pattern can be found in the following git hub repo: github.com/zarras/myy803-GoF-patterns-tutorials

 Some examples/tutorials about spring, jpa and other related stuff can be found in the following git repo: github.com/zarras.